 There are several ways to make a claim, an HSA claim can be made by the employee only.
+Refer to the following link on ways to make a claim.

 About your Health Spending Account

 Unallocated FLEX credit is deposited into your HSA.
 You should submit claims to the insurer for your eligible health and dental care expenses as you incur them.
 You will receive reimbursement for these claims, as well as a statement of the balance of your HSA.